iankevinmcdonald/add-image-maps/README.md

 1. Unzip it.
 1. Activate the plugin through the 'Plugins' menu in WordPress

-### How to use
+## How to use

 1. Choose the image you wish to edit in the library.
 1. Open it in the attachment edit page.
 (From "Attachment details", click on "Edit more details")
 1. Click on "create image map for size 'full'"
 1. Add clickable areas, including alt text as well as links.
 (This is not a full GUI, but the areas are visible on the image, which is slightly greyed out when you edit the image maps.)
 1. Click 'update' to save the image with the map.
-1. Add the image to the desired page (or, set it as a header, if wished)
+1. Either:
-1. If the image is in page content (rather than a featured or header image), confirm that it is attached to the page in question, either on the attachment editing screen, or the list view of the media library.
+  1. Add the image to the desire page/post, and confirm it is "attached" (in the attachment edit screen or media list view), or
+  1. Make the image the page's featured images, or
+  1. Set the image as a header

+TODO SCREENS:
+* An image map in mid-edit
+* Attachment in the image library (might attach below)
+*

+## Configuration options

+On the Admin settings page for the plugin, you can save execution time by turning off the plugin for the page areas you don't want to use it on.
+You can also decide whether to turn off the responsive images feature for images with maps.

   ## Troubleshooting

-### Where do I add the image map?

-[screenshots]

 ### I've created an image map, and inserted the image into a page, but the image map isn't working.